Best Garage Heater in 2017 – Reviews With Buying Guide

 Natural gas would be perfect for you in place that you can't find propane.
 Or propane is expensive in your location.

-Natural and propane gas are best used if you have large garage.
+Natural and propane gas are best garage heater if you have large garage.
 That is because they provided heat that is 5 to 10 times stronger than the electric garage heaters.

 They are portable.
 If you are the kind of person who moves from station to station, then either natural or propane garage heater will suit you.